imclab/frederickk/README.md

  *	fixing getClicked() and getPressed() (still buggy)
  *	added setSize() and setPos() to adjust elements after instaniation
  *	added FDropDown (still buggy)
+ *	added FInputField (incomplete, but functional)
+ *	added FASE (stolen code see source for references) reading and writing of Adobe Swatch Exchange Files